nmshd/documentation/_docs_explore/62-data-model.md

 ## LocalAttribute

 A Local Attribute contains the local metadata for an [Attribute](#attributes).
-There are three situation a Local Attribute is created in the database:
+There are three situations a Local Attribute is created in the database:

 -   The Identity maintains an Attribute about itself (e.g. sets its first name).
 We call such a Local Attribute "Repository Attribute".
 -   The Identity shares an Attribute of itself with another Identity (e.g. sends it in a Request).
 In that case, a _copy of the original Local Attribute_ is created, where the `shareInfo` property is set.